Understanding Your Mindware

 Thanks to our ongoing neuroplasticity, we continue to create and adapt our mindware apps as we move through life, based on the focus of our attention.

 We create an initial mindware app when we focus our attention on something with enough attention density for our unconscious to believe we are focused on something important for it to preserve.
-This app represents our initial belief or decision about what’s true, created in reaction to a specific situation or statement.
-When we focus on it with enough attention density, We create new apps, or “pearls” as we experience new situations.
+This app represents our initial belief or decision about what's true, created in reaction to a specific situation or statement.
+When we focus on it with enough attention density, we create new apps, or "pearls" as we experience new situations.

 We create more powerful mindware apps: As we encounter similar situations or reinforcing statements to in-place mindware apps, our unconscious mind responds by selecting an experience from our sensory input field that matches that specific app.
 This experience and attention to it serves to strengthen the initial mindware app, increasing its strength and priority.